Restructure datasets from long to wide format

 tabulate regstat20, missing

-//Create a new panel-dataset for the same population using the import-panel command
+//Create a new panel dataset for the same population through import-panel

 clone-units wide paneltest